raspberrychris/cutemosesbaskets/content/blog/Clair-De-Lune-Silver-Lining-Palm-Review.md

 #### Product Description

+The Clair de Lune Silver Lining Palm is a traditional style moses basket that includes all the essentials for your baby’s first bed.
+The lightweight palm leaf construction enhances airflow throughout the basket, while an adjustable and removable hood provides extra warmth as needed.
+This stylish moses basket also includes a padded liner surround for comfort, reversible coverlet to match your nursery décor and mattress to keep baby cozy and comfortable.

 - **PALM BASKET** – A sturdy Moses basket crafted using lightweight palm leaf that enhances airflow throughout the basket.
 A beautiful, portable design with integrated handles, it’s a traditional choice for your baby’s first bed without skimping on style!

 - **INCLUDES BEDDING** - Comes complete with padded liner surround for comfort, reversible coverlet, mattress and adjustable, removable hood. *Stand sold separately